CodeStory/lab-docker/README.md

 * Network-wide container aliases - *Docker 1.10*
 * DNS discovery - *Docker 1.11*
 * Build in docker-compose up - *Docker-Compose 1.7*
+* Bundles and Services - *Docker 1.12*

 # About 'Cadavres Exquis'

 Cadavres Exquis is a French word game, you'll find more on [wikipedia page](https://fr.wikipedia.org/wiki/Cadavre_exquis_(jeu)) (in French)

-# How did we create the swarm cluster ?
+# How did we create the Swarm?

-The swarm cluster has been created on Google Cloud with the [init_swarm_google.sh](init_swarm_google.sh) script.
+The Swarm has been created on Google Cloud with the [init_swarm_google.sh](init_swarm_google.sh) script.
 Take a look to what we do there but you'll need an account and this may cost you money.
 You can also try it on your own laptop by running the [init_swarm_virtualbox.sh](init_swarm_virtualbox.sh), you'll need virtualbox and `docker-machine`